Sample Answer

 Recommend an action that would deter this type of activity in the future.

 An action that would deter such actions in the future is government regulation on advertising.
-There need to be clear rules on what is allowed and what is not with regard to consumer product advertising.
+There must be clear rules on what is allowed and what is not about consumer product advertising.
 Companies that proceed to break such rules should be held responsible through hefty fines and even the possibility of their business license being revoked.
-This will help to protect consumers from false advertising that can be harmful to them.
+This will help protect consumers from false advertising that can harm them.

 References